-To detect areas of spatial intensity variation, we iteratively process the US image using Gaussian filters, with a vertical bias following Eq.~\ref{eq:median}.
+To detect areas of high spatial intensity variation, linear US images $I\in \mathbb{R}^{height \times width}$ are iteratively processed using Gaussian filters, with a vertical bias, following:

-where, $G\in \mathbb{R}^{300\times600}$ denotes an output of the Gaussian filter, $f$ indexing the iteration, $u,v$ are the image coordinates and $\sigma$ denotes the standard deviation of the Gaussian filter stack.
-The Gaussian smoothing is biased vertically, as the anatomical changes seen in brain US images are more likely to be exposed in the vertical direction.
-Other filters can be used, such as the median filter, to accomplish a similar effect.
-However, the Gaussian filter was chosen as it provides a smoother response.
-The purpose of the filter is the detection of areas of varying intensity.
-Therefore, the algorithm does not rely on specific levels of intensity, rather, on the rate of change in intensity.
-Introducing robustness to noise, prevalent in US images.
-Each output $G_{f}$ from the Gaussian filter sequence is stacked and the standard deviation is taken for each pixel across the stack using Eq.~\ref{eq:std}.
+where, $G\in \mathbb{R}^{height \times width}$ denotes an output of the Gaussian filter, $f$ the iteration set, and $\sigma$ the standard deviation of the Gaussian filter stack.
+The image coordinates are $u$ and $v$, where $v$ increases with signal depth along the scan lines (image columns) that are perpendicular to the transducer at the top.
+The Gaussian smoothing is biased vertically, as anatomical changes are more likely to be exposed in the vertical direction.
+The function is linear and the iterative processing is associative $(G*h_1)*h_1 = G*(h_1*h_1)$ and therefore equal to a single convolution with a wider standard deviation $\hat{\sigma_u}\approx\sqrt{f}\sigma_u$.
+Direct edge-detection methods (e.g., Laplacian or Sobel) are not robust to noise and do not yield a smooth response.
+Each output $G_{f}$ of the Gaussian filter sequence is stacked and the standard deviation is taken for each pixel across the stack following: